 Connect Digital input devices to the camera's terminal block, the camera will automatically detect the current connection state as pulled-high or pulled-low.
-You may then define the Normal status of the digital input.
+You may then define the triggering condition.

 Digital input: Select High or Low as the state of the signal to define the "Normal status" for the digital input.
-Connect the digital input lines to the Network Camera, and the camera will detect and report the current status.
+Connect the digital input lines to the Network Camera, and the camera will report the current status.